palistra/devops-demolabs/Lab-4-PagerDuty.md

   ![PagerDutyInvite](screenshots/PagerDutyInvite.jpg)

 6. You can enter your phone information into your PagerDuty account (if you have one).
+If you do this, you will get text messages and/or phone calls, depending on where you entered your phone number.
+Normal messaging rates apply.

   ![PagerDutyPhone](screenshots/PagerDutyPhone.jpg)